DrishtantGithub/DrishtantGithub/README.md

 -->

 I'm Drishtant Jain, an aspiring Machine Learning and Data Science professional with a background in Electronics and Telecommunication Engineering.
-I'm currently pursuing a degree in Machine Learning, Data Science, and Sustainability at IIT Hyderabad.
+I'm currently pursuing a degree in Control and Computing with a focus on Machine Learning at IIT Bombay.

 **⚡ My Interests:**
 - Electronics Engineering